What is Infrastructure as Code?

 The following are a few general reasons why IaC databases have been such a hit:

-• Working with IaC creates a strong record of every configuration change.
+• All changes are visible: Working with IaC creates a strong record of every configuration change.
 Automatic logging of changes in the code repository ensures developers never have to struggle for visibility when judging the effects of reconfiguring.

 How IaC Projects Get Started